dchudz/SpatialStats.jl/README.md

 ## Todo next:

-- parametrize covariance functions better -- e.g. as some kind of type?
+- optimize covariance function parameters
+	- generalize optimize call SpatialStats_test.jl into a "fit" method
+	- make a "predict" method
 - plot multiple realizations of variogram from given process in a row for model checking
 - show "theoretical" line with variability range (from simulating, probability)
-- optimize covariance function parameters
 - test for non-stationarity?